Power monoids and their arithmetic: a survey: Introduction.

-In the aftermath of their proof \cite[Theorem 2.5]{Tri-Yan-23(a)} of \cite[Conjecture 4.7]{Bie-Ger-22}, Tringali and Yan obtained in \cite[Theorem~3.2]{Tri-Yan2025(b)} that the automorphism group of $\mathcal P_{\fin,0}(\mathbb N)$ is cyclic of order two, and conjectured \cite[Sec.~4]{Tri-Yan2025(b)} that $\aut(\mathcal P_{\fin,0}(H))$ is trivial for every numerical monoid $H \ne \mathbb N$.
-As a follow-up, Tringali and Wen \cite[Theorem~3.5]{Tri-Wen-2026(a)} have shown that the automorphism group of the finitary power monoid of $\mathbb Z$ (the additive group of integers) is isomorphic to the direct product of a cyclic group of order two and the infinite dihedral group, in stark contrast with the fact that the only non-trivial automorphism of the same group is the map $x \mapsto -x$.
-In a remarkable feat, Rago \cite[Theorem 13]{Rago26(b)} has subsequently proved that, for a finite abelian group $G$, the automorphism group of $\mathcal P_{\fin,1}(G)$ is (canonically) isomorphic to $\aut(G)$, except when $G$ is the Klein four-group, in which case $\aut(\mathcal P_{\fin,1}(G))$ is isomorphic to the direct product of two copies of the symmetric group of degree three \cite[Example 2]{Rago26(b)}.
-Even more recently, Wong et al.~\cite[Theorem 1.3]{Wong2025} have established that the automorphism group of the finitary power semigroup $\mathcal P_\fin(S)$ of a numerical semigroup $S$ is trivial unless $S = \llb k, \infty \rrb$ for some integer $k \ge 0$, in which case $\aut(\mathcal P_\fin(S))$ is cyclic of order two.
+In the aftermath of their proof of the Bienvenu--Geroldinger conjecture (see the previous subsection for references), Tringali and Yan showed that the automorphism group of $\mathcal P_{\fin,0}(\mathbb N)$ is cyclic of order two \cite[Theorem~3.2]{Tri-Yan2025(b)}.
+The same result had in fact already been obtained by Byrd et al.~\cite[Theorem~1]{Byr-Llo-Ped-Ste-1984} (via a simpler argument), but their work had gone unnoticed until recently.
+In addition, it was conjectured in \cite[Section~4]{Tri-Yan2025(b)} that $\aut(\mathcal P_{\fin,0}(H))$ is trivial for every numerical monoid $H$ properly contained in $\mathbb N$; to date, the conjecture is still open.

+As a follow-up, Tringali and Wen \cite[Theorem~3.5]{Tri-Wen-2026(a)} showed that the automorphism group of the finitary power monoid of $\mathbb Z$ (the additive group of integers) is isomorphic to the direct product of a cyclic group of order two and the infinite dihedral group, in stark contrast with the fact that the only non-trivial automorphism of $\mathbb Z$ itself is the map $x \mapsto -x$.
+They also conjectured in \cite[Section~4]{Tri-Wen-2026(a)} that $\aut(\mathcal P_{\fin,0}(\mathbb Z))$ is cyclic of order $2$, and this was confirmed by Wong et al.~in \cite{Wong2026}.